 Telling the story of the simple-minded Lennie (John Malkovich) and the clever George(Gary Sinise), who takes care of Lennie, the film impressively describes the two men trying to get enough money to buy their own piece of land.
 It's hard enough to create such a masterpiece in writing but Sinise perfectly managed to convert even these little hints given in Steinbeck's novel, which allow predictions as to how the story will go on, onto screen.
 Remarkably reproducing the dreariness and hopelessness of people unsuccessfully dreaming the ‚American Dream`, the film makes you realize that this masterpiece doesn't only describe the destiny of two pitiable guys trying to make their dreams come true but also reminds us of another tantalizing similar period of time- our`s!

-Summary: A masterpiece
+Rating: Summary: A masterpiece Review:

 John Steinbeck's novel Of Mice And Men was first adapted to big screen in 1939.
 But there were two more remakes following this first version by Burgess Meredith.